 Our Land

 Where is the Sinixt təmxʷulaʔxʷ?
-North of the Grand Bend on the Columbia River, to the height of the Monashee Range in the west, and east to the height of the Purcell Range.
-Sinixt təmxʷúlaʔxʷ was divided by the Canada-US border with 80% of Sinixt territory is in what is now known as South-eastern British […]
+Sinixt təmxʷúlaʔxʷ extends from north of the Grand Bend on the Columbia River, to the height of the Monashee Range in the west, and east to the height of the Purcell Range.
+Sinixt təmxʷúlaʔxʷ was divided by the Canada-US border with 80% of Sinixt territory in what is now known […]

 Smum Iem